stevereiner/flexible-graphrag/README.md

     GRAPH_DB_CONFIG={"uri": "bolt://localhost:7687", "username": "neo4j", "password": "your_password"}
     ```

 - **Kuzu**: Embedded graph database built for query speed and scalability, optimized for handling complex analytical workloads on very large graph databases.
-Supports the property graph data model and the Cypher query language
+Supports the property graph data model and the Cypher query language. **(Note: Kuzu proper is no longer being developed.
+Will support LadybugDB fork when LlamaIndex support is available)**
   - Dashboard: Kuzu Explorer (http://localhost:8002) for graph visualization and Cypher queries
   - Configuration:
     ```bash